olejandro/times-dk_gams/README.md

 To run a specific scenario (e.g. Frozen_policy_scenarie) execute the following command from root:
 > GAMS runmodel --comets_scenario=Frozen_policy_scenarie

-The model is solved using CBC by default.
+The model is solved using [HiGHS](https://highs.dev/) by default.
 Adjust the command to solve it e.g., with CPLEX:
 > GAMS runmodel --comets_scenario=Frozen_policy_scenarie --solve_with=CPLEX